danielfett/miqro_rutos_sms/README.md

-# MIQRO MQTT SMS Service for Teltoniks RUT Devices
+# MIQRO MQTT SMS Service for Teltonika RUT Devices

 MQTT service based on the miqro library.